LetsDivideByZero/Paper/readme.md

 - identity is irrelevant
 - only the resulting count matters

-In closed physical systems, these assumptions are false.
+In closed physical systems, these assumptions are false which is our second clue that something is off.

 Consider a system containing: